data-catering/data-caterer-docs/docs/docs/guide/data-source/messaging/kafka.md

       )
     ```

+=== "YAML"

+    In `docker/data/custom/task/kafka/kafka-task.yaml`:
+    ```yaml
+    name: "kafka_task"
+    steps:
+      - name: "kafka_account"
+        options:
+          topic: "account-topic"
+        fields:
+          - name: "messageBody"
+            fields:
+              - name: "transactions"
+                type: "array"
+                fields:
+                  - name: "txn_date"
+                    type: "date"
+                  - name: "amount"
+                    type: "double"
+    ```

+=== "UI"

+    !!! warning "Warning"
+        Inner field definition for array type is currently not supported from the UI.
+Will be added in the near future!

 ##### details

 `details` is another example of a nested schema structure where it also has a nested structure itself in `updated_by`.
-One thing to note here is the `first_txn_date` field has a reference to the `content.transactions` array where it will
+One thing to note here is the `first_txn_date` field has a reference to the `body.transactions` array where it will
 sort the array by `txn_date` and get the first element.

 === "Java"